Quaternioneer/trezor-agent/doc/README-SSH.md

 If you'd like a Trezor-style PIN entry program, follow [these instructions](README-PINENTRY.md).

+On Debian, if you rund gpg.sh (https://github.com/dainnilsson/scripts/blob/master/base-install/gpg.sh) it should configure your envrironment variables properly.
+As a bonus, this configuration will also set you up to use YubiKey PIV SSH authentication.

 ## 2. Usage

 Use the `(trezor|keepkey|ledger)-agent` program to work with SSH.
 It has three main modes of operation: